force-h2020/force-docs/docs/source/extending/traits.rst

     >> bonjour le monde

-As with any python class member traits variables are refered to by ``self`` in class methods, ::
+As with any python class member, traits variables are refered to by ``self`` in class methods, ::

    class HelloWorld(HasTraits):